Heating Your Home With 1000 Litres of Heating Oil

 - Other heating options

 Your storage tank is always a good place to start when you’re worried about your heating oil consumption.
-Recently, more and more people are becoming targets of heating oil theft.
+Recently, more and more people are becoming targets of heating oil fuel theft.
 Make sure your tank is secure from thieves but also that its condition is unimpaired as a leak may be costing you a lot of money in fuel bills.
-Your tank will keep heating oil safe from contaminants so if you can make your oil last the year round, do it.
+Your tank will keep heating oil safe from contaminants so if you can make your oil last the year-round, do it.

 The weather in England will always be rainy.
 However, colder weather will more than likely have you reaching for the thermostat more than the months of summer.
 When it’s warm, try to make the most of it and refrain from putting on the heating unless you have to.